-430.1 Overview The Tech Trek program medical/health advisor is responsible for overseeing all health-related aspects of the Tech Trek program, including making recommendations regarding personnel training and health-related camp procedures.
+The Tech Trek program medical/health advisor is responsible for overseeing all health-related aspects of the Tech Trek program, including making recommendations regarding personnel training and health-related camp procedures.
 This position is appointed by the Tech Trek program director.

-430.2 Qualifications The medical/health advisor qualifications are to: Be an AAUW California member Pass Live Scan (first year) or background check (annually) Have an active California Registered Nurse, Physician's Assistant, Nurse Practitioner, or Physician license.
-Have demonstrated expertise in understanding regulations governing California public health requirements for camps and volunteers, including both physical and mental health and insurance implications.
-Have experience working with children from a medical or health perspective.
-430.3 Duties The medical/health advisor duties are to: Maintain 24/7 cell phone availability during camps without licensed medical/health personnel/staff to address medical or health concerns onsite at camps.
-In collaboration with Camp Directors, oversee the onboarding and identification of training needs for camp medical/health personnel/staff.
-Provide instructions to camp medical/health personnel/staff for any health-related onsite training required of other camp staff, including CPR, First Aid, bullying prevention, etc. Review all special medical or health needs with camp medical/health staff, such as medical exemptions, immunization records, medications, ADA accommodations, and other exceptional circumstances and report unresolved cases to the Tech Trek program director.
-Provide year-round expert guidance to the Tech Trek program director and AAUW California board regarding all medical or health-related practices and procedures required to ensure camper and staff health-related safety, including policy and personnel training recommendations.
-Attend Tech Trek committee or state board meetings as requested by Attend feel field feel field of state board meetings as requested by the Tech Trek program director.
-Be a mandated reporter.
+The medical/health advisor qualifications are to:

+- Be an AAUW California member - Pass Live Scan (first year) or background check (annually) - Have an active California Registered Nurse, Physician's Assistant, Nurse Practitioner, or Physician license. - Have demonstrated expertise in understanding regulations governing California public health requirements for camps and volunteers, including both physical and mental health and insurance implications. - Have experience working with children from a medical or health perspective.

+The medical/health advisor duties are to:

+- Maintain 24/7 cell phone availability during camps without licensed medical/health personnel/staff to address medical or health concerns onsite at camps. - In collaboration with Camp Directors, oversee the onboarding and identification of training needs for camp medical/health personnel/staff. - Provide instructions to camp medical/health personnel/staff for any health-related onsite training required of other camp staff, including CPR, First Aid, bullying prevention, etc. - Review all special medical or health needs with camp medical/health staff, such as medical exemptions, immunization records, medications, ADA accommodations, and other exceptional circumstances and report unresolved cases to the Tech Trek program director. - Provide year-round expert guidance to the Tech Trek program director and AAUW California BOD regarding all medical or health-related practices and procedures required to ensure camper and staff health-related safety, including policy and personnel training recommendations. - Attend Tech Trek committee or AAUW California BOD meetings as requested by the Tech Trek program director. - Be a mandated reporter.